PrestaShop/prestashop-shop-creator/README.md

 Entity Model syntax
 --------
-Each entity model is described in the src/Model directory The model file is in yml format, and contains three main section:
+Each entity model is described in the src/Model directory.

+The model file is in yml format, and contains three main section:

 1. <b>The fields section (required)</b>